TV Derana: Competitions and sponsorship

 Derana has hosted the Miss World Miss Sri Lanka pageant since 2007.

 Derana has conducted the Derana London Star since May 2008 in London, UK, to find the most talented upcoming singer among the Sri Lankans living in UK.
 The first edition received around 220 applications, and auditions were broadcast in Sri Lanka by Derana TV.
 The winners were determined by a panel of judges and public votes via SMS.

 TV Derana is the first channel that hosted a reality show for children in Sri Lanka.
 The first season was named as Derana Star in a Minute and the rest of the seasons as Derana Little Star.
 Up to date, nine seasons of Little Star were finished and the grand finale of tenth season was held on 27 June 2020.

-Derana started a dancing reality competition with the name Derana City of Dance.
-Five seasons are finished in the show.

-The most popular of all reality shows of Derana is Derana Dream Star, and 10 seasons are finished.

-Derana Dream StarDerana Dream Star is a music reality show produced by Derana TV.
-It started in 2009 and now it had successfully completed nine seasons.